 Criswell College operates under a confessional statement.
-In keeping with a long tradition, the college has adopted the Southern Baptist Convention's Baptist Faith and Message (2000) as follows, with several amendments added (in italics) to make it more consistent with Dr. Criswell's theology:
+In keeping with a long tradition, the College has adopted the Southern Baptist Convention's Baptist Faith and Message (2000) as follows, with several amendments (in italics) to make it more consistent with Dr. Criswell's theology:

-I. The Scriptures
+1. The Scriptures